gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Restart DTLS Key Context is available is kept to a minimum.
-Note that another restart attempt prior to having created new restart DTLS Key context for the new SCTP association will result in the endpoints being unable to restart the SCTP assocation.
+Note that another restart attempt prior to having created new restart DTLS Key context for the new SCTP association will result in the endpoints being unable to restart the SCTP association.

 After restart the next traffic DTLS key context SHALL use epoch=3, i.e. the epoch value is reset.
 Note that if the restart epoch used